 The Filene's promote the improvement of performance excellence of individual activists and credit unions in Great Britain and Ireland in serving their own fields of membership and their wider communities, with the aim of inspiring, mobilising and galvanising them to demonstrate to others their achievements and accomplishments over a wide range of activities in which all credit unions should be involved, with the aim of giving all consumers the better alternative choice for financial services - the co-operative one!

+The Awards are a test of a credit union's or an individual's trading and operational abilities - entries for any category should not be based on any type of grant funding, although what would be acceptable is working in conjunction or partnership with other bodies in both the public and private sectors - being paid by them or taking loans at commercial rates to deliver a project.
 The Awards are also designed to encourage different parts of the credit union – volunteer lay leaders and various levels of management - to work together to successfully meet the criteria of each category.

 If insufficient Award categories are entered by too few credit unions, the Supreme Award is not made - this has happened in previous years.

 Credit union leaders are "grown" - learning their craft, growing through this process and stretching their abilities by actively serving others.
 Leaders are not necessarily delivered by the democratic process or by being appointed to a paid position.
 Previous winners of the Leadership categories have demonstrated their dedication, drive, initiative and natural leadership qualities, performing well beyond the line of duty.

 ENTERPRISE "First of all credit unions are a business" Roy Bergegren, CEO of CUNA, USA - February 1928

 All credit unions are businesses that must produce proven economic outputs.
 A viable credit union can instigate and drive worthwhile social change - a desire for social change cannot drive a business, that is an authorised and regulated "Firm".